VALENTINA KOZLOVA was born in Moscow, where she trained at the Bolshoi Ballet School in the Vaganova method.

 She founded VKIBC (Valentina Kozlova International Ballet Competition) in 2011, a prestigious event which has continued to grow into a rendez-vous where young dancers are seen by the highest echelon of international judges in the ballet world, thereby, in some cases, launching their careers.

-Ballet luminaries, including Andris Liepa (Russia), Septime Webre (USA), and Mikko Nissinen (Finland) head the list.
+Ballet luminaries, including Andris Liepa (Russia), Charles Jude (France), Septime Webre (USA), Mikko Nissinen (Finland) head the list.
 Ms. Kozlova later added the highly successful VKIBC’s Contemporary Dancer and Choreography Competition.
 A unique merit of the competitions reside in the prizes which do not stress monetary awards but, instead, strive to offer rewards more useful to the competitors’ careers.

 Such prizes have included international school scholarships, company contracts, guest appearances at theaters in Moscow’s Kremlin, London, Riga, Seoul and other renowned companies in the world’s Capital cities.
 Choreographers have been given commissions for new works by companies internationally and many contemporary dancers have made careers as a result of having danced at the competition.